Welcome to Year 5!

 .

-Decimals: children will develop their understanding of division.
+Decimals: You will develop your understanding of decimals and be introduced to percentages.
 This includes:

 - rounding to 2 decimals places

-Properties of Shape: children will continue to develop the knowledge of geometry.
+Properties of Shape: You will continue to develop your knowledge of geometry.
 This includes

-- identify 3-D shapes, including cubes and other cuboids, from 2-D representations
+- identifying 3-D shapes, including cubes and other cuboids, from 2-D representations

-- know angles are measured in degrees: estimate and compare acute, obtuse and reflex angles
+- knowing angles are measured in degrees: estimating and comparing acute, obtuse and reflex angles

-- draw given angles, and measure them in degrees (°)
+- drawing given angles and measuring them in degrees (°)

-- identify: use the properties of rectangles to deduce related facts and find missing lengths and angles
+- using the properties of rectangles to identify related facts and find missing lengths and angles

-- distinguish between regular and irregular polygons based on reasoning about equal sides and angles.
+- distinguishing between regular and irregular polygons based on reasoning about equal sides and angles.

 Science

-The principal focus of science teaching in Year 5 is to enable children to develop a deeper understanding of a wide range of scientific ideas.
-They should select the most appropriate ways to answer science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, and carrying out comparative and fair tests.
-Children should also read, spell and pronounce scientific vocabulary correctly.
+The main focus of science in Year 5 is to help you to develop a deeper understanding of a wide range of scientific ideas.
+You will learn to select the most appropriate ways to answer science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things and carrying out comparative and fair tests.
+You will also be expected to read, spell and pronounce scientific vocabulary correctly as well as finding out about significant scientists linked to our topics.

 In Year 5, our science topics are as follows: